XuZikang/Graduation-Project/README.md

 # Graduation-Project
 ## Datasets
-`DataSetDescription` is the description of noneeg dataset.
+`DataSetDescription.docx` is the description of noneeg dataset.